Contacting Bewildering Stories

 Adobe Acrobat Reader|

-However, if you’ve sent a submission without having seen these guidelines, please don’t worry about it; we’ll be glad to hear from you!
+However, if you’ve sent a submission without having seen these guidelines, please don’t worry about it; we’ll be glad to hear from you, and we can talk about any transmission problems.

 Reviews and Excerpts

-We will consider and probably accept reviews from veteran contributors to Bewildering Stories.
+We will probably accept reviews from veteran contributors to Bewildering Stories.
 The authors may review anything they wish except their own works.
-We will not publish stand-alone press releases, nor can we consider reviews received from anyone who is not a veteran contributor.

 We offer a special opportunity to our veteran contributors: excerpts.
 They are free advertising for works in print.
 Complete information is available on our Submissions page and under the related links.